 Security is paramount when integrating your web store with other business-critical applications.
 That’s why the kind of coding your software uses should be a key factor when choosing your B2B e-commerce software package.
 In other words, do you want open source or closed source software?
 Let’s take a look at the differences.

 Open source web store solutions allow anyone to use, examine and change the source code.
 The advantage of this transparency is that multiple people can keep an eye out for potential vulnerabilities — and provide a fix for any problem that may occur.
 This is also the root of the main disadvantage of open source software: any weaknesses found in the code could potentially be exploited.

 Closed source software can’t be viewed or altered by just anyone.
 This lack of transparency makes the code much less susceptible to attacks from malicious hackers, as they cannot access the software to search for weaknesses.
-However, fewer eyes on the code also means fewer people working to improve it.
+However, fewer eyes on the code also mean fewer people working to improve it.